• Home

 To go to the next page, click on this link: Overview of Magnetism in Gemstones

-Testing with a magnetic wand is a qualitative method that can provide critical clues to gem identification, as can other qualitative methods such as spectroscopy and gem fluorescence.
-Exact quantitative measurements of magnetic susceptibility for all gemstone species and varieties using a Hoover balance are also possible, and this is discussed throughout our website, with particular emphasis on Garnet identification.
+Simple testing with a magnetic wand is a qualitative method that can provide immensely valuable information for gem identification, more so than other qualitative measurements such as spectroscope readings or gem fluorescence.
+Additionally, a more precise method of magnetic testing using a Hoover balance can furnish quantitative measurements of magnetic susceptibility for any gemstone species or variety, and this is discussed throughout our website, with particular emphasis on Garnet identification.

 The majority of information presented in this website regarding magnetism in gemstones, including all reference charts and research results, is new material that has not been published elsewhere.
 This information was developed through our systematic investigation of magnetism in thousands of gemstones held in private collections.
 Our Magnetic Susceptibility Index, created and expanded since 2009, is the only published index that provides both qualitative response ranges and quantitative magnetic susceptibility ranges for most gemstone species and varieties.
 All photos in this website, except those noted, were taken by the author.

 This website provides information to help you get started using this tool, including: 1) an overview of magnetism in gemstones 2) how to use a magnet for gem identification, and where to buy magnets 3) an index of magnetic responses for 350 gem and mineral species and varieties, and 4) a reference chart for separating look-alike gems.
-Additionally, five individual sections of this website present in-depth research studies on magnetism in Diamond, Sapphire & Ruby, Tourmaline, Garnet and Spinel.
+Additionally, six individual sections of this website present in-depth research studies on magnetism in Diamond, Sapphire&Ruby, Tourmaline, Garnet, Spinel and Axinite.
 These gem-specific sections emphasize how magnetic responses and measurements aid in gem identification.

 If you collect, sell, facet or work with gems and need to know how to identify them, a magnet belongs in your set of standard testing tools, alongside your refractometer, specific gravity tester, microscope, polariscope, dichroscope and spectroscope.
 Once you start working with a magnet, you'll find magnetic testing quickly becomes an essential part of the identification process for all Colored Stones, as well as Diamonds.

-A magnetic wand made from a strong neodymium magnet is one of the most useful, and least known, tools for basic gem identification.
+A simple magnetic wand made from a strong neodymium magnet is one of the most useful and effective tools we have for basic gem identification, yet it is also one of the least known tools.
 Because every type of gem shows a characteristic range of responses to a neodymium magnet, we can use such magnetic responses to help us identify gems.
 A magnetic wand is an extremely sensitive instrument that can detect very slight magnetism.
 Wands are small and portable, and simple to use.
 Unlike many other gemology tools, neodymium magnets are accessible to everyone, and magnetic wands can be easily assembled for just a few dollars.

 Video Clip: